CodeOpsTech/BookBot/Testing_Instructions.md

  # Objective
 BookBot suggests the top rated book on Amazon for a given technical topic.
 The basic utterance is: 'suggest a <title> book'.
 Example: 'suggest a python book'

 # Testing Instructions
-One can initiate the bot with a greeting such as 'hi' or 'hello', the bot will greet and expect the user to enter a technical topic or use the bot's suggestions(buttons) to get the top rated book on Amazon
+One can initiate the bot with a greeting such as 'hi' or 'hello' on the facebook page: <a href= "https://www.facebook.com/BookBot-1293871334043466/">BookBot</a>, the bot will greet and expect the user to enter a technical topic or use the bot's suggestions(buttons) to get the top rated book on Amazon

 ![image](https://user-images.githubusercontent.com/19647546/28302005-571b12ec-6ba8-11e7-8ce0-dc7a7317e5dc.PNG)